matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 We will have random mutation on the base pairs.

-Once we have enough generations of this, the machine
+Once we have enough generations of this, the machine can be observed to perform certain tasks a lot better.